-IT is now considered a basic skill for accountants (Hurt, 2007) and most undergraduate accounting students acquire an intermediate level IT competency.
-AACSB accredited schools usually include three courses in computer related knowledge and skills.
+IT is now considered a basic skill for accountants (Hurt, 2007)and most undergraduate accounting students acquire an intermediate level IT competency.
+Schools accredited by the Association to Advance Collegiate Schools of Business (AACSB) usually include three courses in computer related knowledge and skills.
 First is an introductory computer class that covers productivity software including word processing, spreadsheets, database, email and slide presentation software.
 Second is a management information systems (MIS) class that covers the foundations of information resources, system management and security techniques, database concepts and IS management principles.
-Third is a course in accounting information systems (AIS) that focuses on internal controls for IS, transaction systems, systems design and documentation, system security, computer fraud, and IT governance.
-The AIS class may also cover advanced spreadsheet and database knowledge and generalized audit software such as Audit Control Language (Coglitore and Matson, 2007).
+Third is a course in accounting information systems (AIS) that focuses on internal controls for IS. transaction systems, systems design and documentation, system security, computer fraud, and IT governance.
+The AIS class may also cover advanced spreadsheet and database knowledge and generalized audit software such as Audit Control Language (Coglitore & Matson, 2007).

 Some accounting programs now offer courses in forensic accounting and a few colleges have full programs in forensic accounting.
-Graduate programs may offer an emphasis or track in forensic accounting in the MBA or Masters of Accountancy programs.
+Graduate programs may offer an emphasis or track in forensic accounting in the Masters of Business Administration or Masters of Accountancy programs.
 The composition of the courses varies depending upon the number of courses offered.
 Schools that offer a full program or major will have a broader offering than those that only offer an emphasis or track in forensic accounting.
-Acquiring these skills can increase market appeal particularly for accounting students who wish to work as internal auditors or as IT or fraud auditors or as agents for the IRS or FBI.
-As a result of the increasing need for digital security and the importance of uncovering corporate fraud many universities are also creating courses in computer forensics (Busing et al., 2006).
+Acquiring these skills can increase market appeal particularly for accounting students who wish to work as internal auditors or as IT or fraud auditors or as agents for the FBI, IRS or ATF who are important employers of accounting students.
+As a result of the increasing need for digital security and the importance of uncovering corporate fraud many universities are also creating courses in computer forensics (Busing, Null & Forcht, 2005/2006).

 Forensic accounting represents an integration of accounting, auditing and investigative skills that support the acquisition, maintenance, and analysis of relevant information in a manner that would be acceptable for judicial review and meet the requirements of professional oversight.
 It also extends to the formulation and presentation of findings in formal reports and court testimony as an expert witness.
 Forensic accountants command a set of skills that transcends the traditional expectations of accountants.
 These skills are acquired and enhanced through audit experience and increased investigative training.
-This allows the forensic accountant to analyze and interpret more complex business and non-business issues in a manner that meets the highest requirements of reliability and integrity.
-As such, forensic accountants may be employed in a public or private capacity and play important roles in internal auditing departments of banks and insurance companies, governmental and law enforcement agencies, and as self-employed contractors for individuals and attorneys.
+This allows the forensic accountant to analyze and interpret more complex business and nonbusiness issues in a manner that meets the highest requirements of reliability and integrity.
+As such, forensic accountants may be employed in a public or private capacity and play important roles in internal auditing departments of banks and insurance governmental and companies, law enforcement agencies, and as self-employed contractors for individuals and attorneys.
 Thus, the market for forensic accountants and the required skill sets are very well defined.